wp-plugins/social-share-boost/readme.txt

 = I am going to provide you help related to the plugin =

-Sure, Definitely :)
-Just go to my site http://vasuchawla.com or http://www.syntatical.com and fill the contact form
+http://SumoMe.com for any updates to the plugin

 == Upgrade Notice ==
 Now, Supports many buttons and more stability.